sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 ### Do you have the right credentials?

 When publishing changesets fails, make sure that you have [configured credentials](../how-tos/configuring_credentials.md) with all of the required scopes and from an account with write access to the changeset's repository on the code host.

+### Do you have email privacy enabled on GitHub?

+If you run into the error that your push was rejected because it contains an email address that's not allowed to be public, you need to either allow your email address to be public or disable the **Block command line pushes that expose my email**.

+See [GitHub Email Settings](https://github.com/settings/emails) for configuring these settings.